Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Importance of acquisition sparsity in focused probe-based computational imaging

 In a DED, single electrons may furthermore be counted more than once, mostly due to the travel of generated charge carriers among neighboring pixels.
 This leads to the formation of clusters having distinct shapes and sizes \cite{Mir2017,VanSchayck2020,Jannis2022,Kuttruff2024}.
 In a first naive approach to account for this event-wise point-spread effect, a modulation transfer function (MTF) $M\left(\vec{r}_d\right)$ can be introduced.
 Then, rather than the underlying $I_{\vec{r}_s}\left(\vec{q}\right)$, the intensity $I^{det}_{\vec{r}_s}\left(\vec{q}_d\right)$ that is truly accessible by the detector is given by

 with the coordinate system $\vec{q}_d$ explicitly corresponding to the detector pixels, and $\vec{r}_d$ being its inverse reciprocal space.
 To lift the ambiguity concerning the anisotropy of clusters, $M\left(\vec{r}_d\right)$ is treated as complex-valued in the rest of this work.
+That is, while $\tilde{M}\left(\vec{q}_d\right)$ is real, it may not be centrally symmetric.
+In the strictest sense, each cluster should then be considered to have its own complex-valued MTF response, which in practice cannot be included in an experiment.
+As a result, equation \ref{eq:modulationtransferfunction} is interpretable as including an average information spread effect.

 Finally, within the experimental data $I^{exp}_{\vec{r}_s}\left(\vec{q}_d\right)$, each measured electron constitutes a single random event, following the MTF-affected probability weighting $I^{det}_{\vec{r}_s}\left(\vec{q}_d\right)$.
 The total number $n\left(\vec{r}_s\right) \, = \, \sum\limits_{\vec{q}_d} \, I^{exp}_{\vec{r}_s}\left(\vec{q}_d\right)$ of counts received at a scan position $\vec{r}_s$ is determined by the Poisson distribution, with expectancy $N_{e^-}$, leading to the statistics described e.g. in ref. \cite{Seki2018}.